 - Barium carbonate

-- Bromethalin – dose dependant and no antidote (treatment)
+- Bromethalin – dose dependent and no antidote (treatment)

 - Elemental phosphorus